Children in Border Patrol Custody Are Still at Risk Despite New Guidelines, Pediatricians Say

 U.S. Customs and Border Protection (CBP) has vowed to make “hands on” changes after a second migrant child died in its custody in less than three weeks.
 But pediatricians who have toured its facilities say the new guidelines may not be enough to prevent future deaths.

 The new guidelines, announced Wednesday, require more thorough medical screening of children after they are taken into custody.
-They also call for the deployment of additional border patrol agents with emergency management training to remote areas, Nielsen said in a statement.
+They also call for the deployment of additional border patrol agents with emergency management training to remote areas, Secretary of Homeland Security Kirstjen M. Nielsen said in a statement.
 U.S. Customs and Border Patrol will also provide medical checks for every child in custody.

 “Moving forward, all children will receive a more thorough hands on assessment at the earliest possible time post apprehension – whether or not the accompanying adult has asked for one,” Nielsen said.